piercecohen1/AI-TTS/README.md

   --science                             Read the latest science news

   --security                            Read the latest security news

+  -o OUTPUT, --output OUTPUT            May be used --audio/-a only.
+The name of the audio file to be created.
+If not specified, defaults to "output.wav"

   ```

 The `--voice-id` argument is optional and will default to the ID EXAVITQu4vr4xnSDxMaL if one is not specified.
 See the [/v1/voices endpoint](https://api.elevenlabs.io/docs#/voices/Get_voices_v1_voices_get) for a list of all available voices.